Why Your Good-Looking Website Still Isn’t Making Sales

 Diagnosing Why Your Landing Page Is Not Converting Traffic

-Before fixing anything, we need to define what a conversion actually is for your business.
+Before fixing anything, start by defining what a conversion means for your business.
 It might be an enquiry form submission, a booked strategy call, a quote request, an online purchase, or something earlier in the funnel like an email sign-up.
-If you do not know which actions matter most, it is impossible to judge whether a page is performing.
+Without knowing which actions matter most, there is no reliable way to judge whether a page is doing its job.

-Next, review your analytics with a clear set of questions.
-Where is the traffic coming from, search, social, paid ads, referrals?
+Review your analytics with a clear focus.
+Where is traffic coming from: search, social, paid ads, or referrals?
 What is the bounce rate on the landing page, and how long are people staying?
 Which page do visitors exit from most often?
-If you use forms or an online checkout, at what step do people drop off?
+If you use forms or an online checkout, at what point do people drop off?

-This helps separate a traffic problem from a conversion problem.
-If hardly anyone is visiting the page, you have a traffic issue.
-If plenty of people are visiting, but very few convert, you have a conversion issue.
-We usually encourage businesses to improve conversion first so they are not pouring more ad spend into a leaky bucket.
+This process helps separate a traffic problem from a conversion problem.
+If very few people are visiting the page, you have a traffic issue.
+If plenty of visitors are arriving but very few convert, the page itself needs attention.
+We generally recommend improving conversion before increasing ad spend, so you are not pushing more budget into a page that is not ready to perform.

-• Misaligned audience targeting that sends the wrong people to the page
+• Misaligned audience targeting that brings the wrong visitors to the page

 • Confusing layout or content that buries the main offer

-• Slow load speed that pushes impatient users to bounce
+• Slow load speeds that push impatient users to leave before the page finishes loading

-• Weak or hidden calls to action that do not clearly say what to do next
+• Weak or hidden calls to action that do not clearly direct visitors on what to do next

 • Technical tracking errors that make your data unreliable